aya49/202105_sfu_cmpt_127/labs/02/README.md

 </div>
 </details>

-## Practice problem 02.1: challenge yourself!
+## Practice 02.1: challenge yourself!

 **REQUIREMENT**: Can you modify your `identical` function such that it returns `1` if the contents of the two arrays are exactly the same regardless of the order?
 - Define another function called `scrambled` in your `p2identical.c` file